 - Standard Snippet: The movie seems determinded to cram in every traditional American song at least once.
 Oddly, "The Star-Spangled Banner" is not included.

 - Stock Footage: After the U.S. enters the war, we're shown a newsreel of actual World War I-era footage.
-Later, there's a similar newsreel of Wilson and his wife arriving in Paris.
+Later, there's a similar newsreel of Wilson and his wife arriving in Paris, which has the actors inserted into one brief scene where the "Big Four" are shown in close-up.

 - We All Live in America: The opening text assumes you're an American, as it refers to the U.S. as "our country"